edgardoambrosi/OWNCLOUD-TimeMachine/README.md

 /path/to//OWNCLOUD-TimeMachine/timeMachineLib.sh "UNISON PROFILE"
 ```
 ##Logging:
-The script at now write on local File system 2 temporary files, which are:
+The script writes on local file system 2 temporary files, which are:

-A FIFO file type in
+A FIFO file type located in /tmp folder
 ```
     /tmp/"UNISON PROFILE"_pipe
 ```